-Before you can access a server via ScaleFT, you’ll need to install the ScaleFT Server Tools on the server, and enroll your server into a project,
+To manage access to a server with ScaleFT, you’ll need to install the ScaleFT Server Agent on the server, and enroll your server into a project.

 Once you have a token, ensure it exists on the server in question either via your configuration management system, or by just writing the token to a file yourself.